bitcoin-api/bitcoin-api/README.md

             enviroWithdrawAmount is optional
                 The contribution is added to the withdraw fee.
-                This is an option that is used to allow users to contribute Bitcoin to the environment🌲🌎!
+                This is an option which
+                allows users to contribute Bitcoin to the environment🌲🌎!
     */
 })();
 ```